-Mid Market Rent is a scheme to help working households on modest incomes to access high quality affordable rented accommodation.
+Mid-market rent is a scheme to help working households on modest incomes to access high-quality affordable rented homes.

 Who is it for?